MehdiGhrabli/MehdiGhrabli.github.io/_pages/cv.md

 * Dynamic Time Warping
 * Optimization

 Miscellaneous
 ======
 * Ranked First Nationwide in the National Entrance Examination for Engineering Schools (Tunisia)
+* Baccalaureate 2017: Ranked 1st regionally (Ben Arous) in the mathematics specialty (section mathématiques)
 * Competitive programming : Ranked 34/97 in the competitive programming competition SWERC (South Western Europe Regional Contest)
 * Maths and logic : Top 20 in the Tunisian national exam of mathematics and participation in the training course organized by the Tunisian association of mathematics (ATSM)
 * Freelance : Practice Question Writer at Study.com

 Publications